-Following his graduation from Duquesne Law School, where he was a member of the Duquesne Law Review, and served as Managing Editor, Mr. Palombo found his passion representing employers in labor and employment matters.
-Mike represents both public and private employers in matters relating to labor relations, collective bargaining negotiations, personnel and human resources consulting, employment discrimination, wage and hour disputes, claims of discrimination and other general employment matters.
-Mike has written a number of articles on labor and employment topics, has provided training to his clients on these issues, and served as a contributing editor for How Arbitration Works, Sixth Edition, Elkouri & Elkouri, a national treatise on the grievance and interest arbitration processes.
+Following his graduation from Duquesne Law School, where he was a member of the Duquesne Law Review, Mr. Palombo found his passion representing employers in labor and employment matters.
+Mike represents public employers in matters relating to general municipal law as well as labor and employment matters including labor relations, collective bargaining negotiations, personnel and human resources consulting, wage and hour disputes, claims of discrimination and other issues that arise for employers in the public sector.
+Mike has written several articles on these topics, has provided training to his clients on issues they face, and served as a contributing editor for How Arbitration Works, Sixth Edition, Elkouri & Elkouri, a national treatise on the grievance and interest arbitration processes.
 Mike is a frequent presenter for public sector organizations, including the Pennsylvania Municipal League, the Local Government Academy, and the Allegheny League of Municipalities.

 Mike grew up in the City of Pittsburgh, where he learned the value of hard work.
-In fact, Mike was working as a school janitor during his college years when he met Kelly, a first grade teacher at the school.
-Mike and Kelly married after his graduation from law school and have two children, Tyler and Maria.
+In fact, Mike was working as a school custodian during his college years when he met Kelly, a first grade teacher at the school.
+Mike and Kelly married after his graduation from law school and raised two children, Tyler and Maria.
 Family is the focus for Mike.
-When he is not working, reading, running or spending time fundraising for one of his favorite charities, he is spending time with his extended family, nearly all of whom live in the Pittsburgh area.
-Mike resides with his family in Mt.
+When he is not pursuing his hobbies and interests away from work, he is spending lime with his extended family, nearly all of whom live in the Pittsburgh area.
+Mike resides with his wife in Mt.
 Lebanon.